davpat108/BERT-pretrain-language-research/README.md

 # Diplomatervemhez felhasznált kódok

-# Cods used for my project
+# Codes used for my project